 32. Know How To Access a Lounge

 Airports are places we all spend a lot of time just waiting.
 So, next time you fly, plan to wait in style in an airport lounge.
 Lounges offer quieter places to get work done or to grab a snack and drink before your flight.
 Some even offer luxury amenities like showers and massages.

 Having a Priority Pass membership allows you to access over 1,300 airport lounge locations in over 600 cities across the world.
-The best part is that many credit cards come with a Priority Pass membership.
+The best part is that there are many credit cards with Priority Pass access.

 33. Know Your Luggage

 While it’s not inevitable, sometimes your luggage doesn’t make it onto the same flight as you.
 When this happens, you’ll most likely need to fill out lost/delayed luggage paperwork that will include an area for you to describe your luggage.
 A description of “black suitcase” isn’t going to cut it, so make sure you know exactly what your luggage looks like.
 When in doubt, take a photo of it before you fly, for reference.

 We love traveling here at Upgraded Points and have picked up lots of tricks along the way.
 These airplane hacks will help make your flight as comfortable and as fun as possible.